Concordium/concordium-update-proposals/source/ID/concordium-did.rst

 Concordium is a layer-1 blockchain with identity built into the core protocol.
 We distinguish the following types of DIDs:

-- **Account DID** refer to accounts on the Concordium blockchain.
+- **Account DID** refers to accounts on the Concordium blockchain.
+- **Concordium Credential DID** refers to a Concordium credential object.
-- **Smart Contract DID** refer to smart contracts instances on the Concordium blockchain.
+- **Smart Contract DID** refers to smart contracts instances on the Concordium blockchain.
 - **Public Key DID** refers to a subject that knows the corresponding secret key.
 - **Identity Provider DID** refers to an Identity Provider - an organization, approved by Concordium, that performs off-chain identification of users.